makerdao/lockstake/lockstake-overview.md

 For a liquidated position the relative exit fee is burned from the MKR (collateral) leftovers upon completion of the auction.
 To ensure enough MKR is left, and also prevent incentives for self-liquidation, the ilk's liquidation ratio (`mat`) must be set high enough.
 We calculate below the minimal `mat` (while ignoring parameters resolution for simplicity):

-To be able to liquidate we need the vault to be under-collateralized.
+To be able to liquidate we need the vault to be liquidate-able.
 The point where that happens is:
 `① ink * price / mat = debt`

 The debt to be auctioned is enlarged (by the penalty) to `debt * chop` (where typically `chop` is 113%).
 If we assume the auction selling is at market price and that the market price didn't move since the auction trigger, then the amount of collateral sold is: